ParikhKadam/papers-summary/Fooling Deep Neural Networks/Deep Neural Networks are Easily Fooled:High Confidence Predictions for Unrecognizable Images/dissection.md

 8. J. E. Auerbach.
 Automated evolution of interesting images.
 In Artificial Life 13, number EPFL-CONF-191282.MIT Press, 2012.
    - IDK (Need to read it)
 9. K. Deb.
 Multi-objective optimization using evolutionary algorithms, volume 16.
 John Wiley & Sons, 2001.
+    - IDK (Need to read it)
 10. I. Biederman.
 Visual object recognition, volume 2.
 MIT press Cambridge, 1995.
+    - IDK (Need to read it)
 11. K. Simonyan, A. Vedaldi, and A. Zisserman.
 Deep inside convolutional networks: Visualising image classification models and saliency maps. arXiv preprint arXiv:1312.6034, 2013.
+    - IDK (Need to read it)
 12. D. Erhan, Y. Bengio, A. Courville, and P. Vincent.
 Visualizing higher-layer features of a deep network.
 Dept. IRO, Universit ́e de Montr ́eal, Tech.
 Rep, 2009.
+    - IDK (Need to read it)
+13. J. Yosinski, J. Clune, Y. Bengio, and H. Lipson.
+How transferable are features in deep neural networks?
+In Z. Ghahramani, M. Welling, C. Cortes, N. Lawrence, and K. Weinberger, editors, Advances in Neural Information ProcessingSystems 27, pages 3320–3328.
+Curran Associates, Inc., Dec.2014.
+    - IDK (Need to read it)

 ## Introduction
 It is easy to produce images that are completely unrecognizable to humans (Fig. 1), but that state-of-the-art DNNs believe to be recognizable objects with over 99% confidence (e.g. labeling with certainty that TV static (refers to black and white dots screen on TV) is a motorcycle).